Is it allowed to add wild cards to a book that is already completed? Wild Card, Flag or Joker to dirty book or Flag only to clean book?

 I wish we had an occasion to honor our All Stars kind of like MLB.
 We could name them for sure.
 Wouldn’t it be fun to have an American Hand n Foot tournament some day or week end?

-I’m not sure who “everyone” is, I don’t know if there are any followers on our site.
-I’m going to assume there are some out there and write a short note.
-I just have to because it’s a beautiful day in the neighborhood, Joan and I are sitting out on the deck here in Minnesota.
+It’s certainly a beautiful day in the neighborhood.
+Joan and I are sitting out on the deck here in Minnesota.
 She has her computer, I have mine but here we sit together She is looking at the yard and thinking about what she can do next to make it even more inviting than it already is!
-Me, I’m trying to figure out whether I can make the Americanhandnfoot.com website more searchable for folks, as in how to find us.
+Me, I’m trying to figure out whether I can make the Americanhandnfoot.com website more searchable for folks, as in “how to find us”.
 I have had extensive computer work during my work career however this is another ball game.
 Terms such as “hyperlink” and “XML site maps” and so forth have me scratching my head.
 At least the scratch is not an itch and like I said earlier, “it’s a beautiful day in the neighborhood.
 I think I’ll listen to some bird talk.
 They certainly are chattering away out here!

 It’s one of those things that is destined to happen.
 Our Bruno the Chihuahua passed away on May 1, 2019, leaving behind an ocean of tears but many really great memories.
 I’ve heard that a Chihuahua is a one person dog.
 Not true.
 What Bruno managed to do was make you believe you were the most important being in his life.
 When he pranced around the room he made each of us feel that way.
 In this photo he is snuggling with Dot at a family Christmas celebration.
 Bruno often sat on someones lap as we played American Hand n Foot.
 Some of us often suspected him of being a spy and would somehow pass information on to others playing the game what was being held by the person who’s lap he was sitting in!